-Supervision of implementation of the Program on the field is carried out by veterinary inspectors of VD.
-Control of the implementation of PBM required by the annual Order on measures to protect animals from infectious and parasitic diseases and the financing thereof is carried out by the competent veterinary inspectors / official veterinarians, using for that purpose the Questionnaire provided in the attachment to this document.
+Supervision of implementation of the Program on the field is carried out by veterinary inspectors of VFSD.

+Control of the implementation of PBM required by the annual Order on measures to protect animals from infectious and parasitic diseases and the financing thereof is carried out by authorized veterinarians, using for that purpose the Questionnaire provided in the attachment to this document.